postgres-plr/plr/userguide.md

 **Tip** If a language is installed into `template1`, all subsequently created databases will have the language installed automatically.

-**Tip** In addition to the documentation, the plr.out.* files in plr/expected are a good source of usage examples.
+**Tip** In addition to the documentation, the plr.out.* files in the plr/expected folder are a good source of usage examples.

-**Tip** R headers are required.
-Download and install R prior to building PL/R. R must have been built with the `--enable-R-shlib` option when it was configured, in order for the libR shared object library to be available.

-**Tip:** Additionally, libR must be findable by your runtime linker.
-On Linux, this involves adding an entry in /etc/ld.so.conf for the location of libR (typically $R_HOME/bin or $R_HOME/lib), and then running ldconfig.
-Refer toman ldconfigor its equivalent for your system.

-**Tip:** R_HOME must be defined in the environment of the user under which PostgreSQL is started, beforethe postmaster is started.
-Otherwise PL/R will refuse to load.
-See plr_environ(), which allows examination of the environment available to the PostgreSQL postmaster process.

-**Tip:** On Win32 platform, R will consider a registry entry created by R installer if it fails to find R_HOME environment variable.
-If you accepted installer defaults, there is no need to set R_HOME on this platform.
-Be careful removing older version of R as it may take away InstallPath entry away from HKLM\SOFTWARE\R-core\R.

 ## Functions and Arguments <a name="functions"></a>